 A storm of protest greeted publication of new guidelines by the British Board of Film Classification (BBFC).
 It always does.
 Children as young as 15 are to be allowed to watch films filled with obscene language, reported one newspaper.
-As a former

-chief film censor myself, I don't object to these expressions of outrage, though they are often unfair.
+As a former chief film censor myself, I don't object to these expressions of outrage, though they are often unfair.
 For the activity comprises an unarguably good bit -- classifying films on grounds of suitability for different age groups in order

 to help parents.
 And also a controversial bit -- preventing people watching what they might otherwise wish to see, indeed interfering with their freedom.

 In these circumstances, you should be exposed to vociferous challenge.

 Another lesson you learn as a censor is that the BBFC must take society as it is, rather than seek to change it, as various pressure groups would wish.
 I believe this stance to be completely realistic.
 How could a body employing just 60 people,

 managed by a handful of executives, have any expectation of holding back movements in social behaviour against which the government itself, the political classes more generally and the major faiths fail to have an impact?

 This powerlessness is going to become more acute.
 Because today's parents, as a result of developments in technology and the social media, are losing control of their children's viewing habits.
 The plethora of devices means the dynamics of

 film-viewing -- in terms of frequency, audience and impact -- has greatly changed in the past few years.

 Should the "12" certificate in the cinema become advisory?
 This would mean that parents would decide whether children below the age of 12 would be able to attend films classified for the 12-to-14 age group.
 At present, the rating is

 mandatory.
-Under 12s are not supposed to go to "12" movies even if accompanied by their mother, their father, their grandparents
+Under 12s are not supposed to go to "12" movies even if accompanied by their mother, their father, their grandparents and the local priest.

 I write "not supposed" because a certain amount of dodging goes on.
 Friends have told me how they took, say, 11-year-old Sophie or Euan to see The Mummy despite its "12" rating and have dared me to disapprove.
 I

 distinguish between an 11-year-old, for instance, and a 13-year-old, just by looking.

 Moreover, the "12" rating is still highly restrictive.
 Billy Elliot , in many ways a natural "12" was classified at "15" because of the extensive use of four-letter words, albeit in a

 conversational rather than aggressive manner.
 The rule at "12" is that strong language should be rare and justified by context.
 As to violence, there should be no dwelling on detail and no emphasis on blood and injuries.
 Sexual violence

-only be implied or briefly indicated and in any case without physical detail.
+can only be implied or briefly indicated and in any case without physical detail.
 Likewise, sexual activity may only be implied.
 Sexual references must do no more than reflect standards set by sex education in schools.
-There can be horror movies at
+There can be horror movies

 at "12" but limited to occasional gory moments.
 Similarly, references to soft drugs or scenes where soft drugs are used must be brief and few in number.
 They must be justified by context and indicate the dangers.
 Hard drugs are off

 Crouching Tiger, Hidden Dragon was classified at "12" because the considerable violence was cast in the form of stylised martial arts.
 It is always a consideration to what extent

 form distances violence from the viewer.
 To take a different example, the excellent Australian film, The Dish , seemed to me to be a sort of modern miracle because of the almost complete absence of sex and violence.
 The

 "dish" refers to an Australian radio telescope which found itself playing an important role in the American moon landing.

 Here, the decision went the other way.
 The Dish would have been a PG (parental guidance) except for one bit of bad language; this raised it to the "12" category.
 Another example of a "12" is

 Pearl Harbor , which seems to be as big a commercial disaster for the makers as the actual event was for the American navy.
 The Mummy Returns , now for me indelibly associated with Lady Thatcher ever since her ponderous

 reference to it, is also, like its predecessor, a "12".

 As it happens, a good illustration of the difficulties of the mandatory "12" is coming up.
 Lara Croft Tomb Raider , rated "12", will open shortly.
 This is a big-budget film version of a

 successful computer game.
 It is a story of a quest for a magic device which gives the possessor the power to control time.
 The acrobatic, all-guns-blazing Lara fights an evil society - as well as passing robots - for its possession.

 Large numbers of youngsters, whether or not they have quite reached their 12th birthdays, will want to go to it for they have already seen the Lara Croft character on computer screens.
 As a matter of fact, though, the version

 concerns seriously and brought the movie into line with the "12" guidelines.

 There are, however, major problems confronting any plan to make the "12" certificate advisory.
 One is the issue of accompaniment.
 It is difficult to write a rule which ensures that under 12s will be accompanied by a

 parent or responsible adult.
 At the box office window, the cinema staff have no way of ascertaining whether the older person who presents him or herself is indeed the parent or nominated by the parent.
 Insisting on adult accompaniment might

 encourage some kids to ask complete strangers to take them into desired movies.

 When older readers of this newspaper were young teenagers, using a willing stranger to get one into a forbidden film was a recognised practice and I don't remember any reports of harmful experiences.
-But those days of innocence have
+But those days of innocence

-passed.
+have passed.
 Paedophiles might see an opportunity.
 Is there any way of designing a satisfactory accompaniment requirement?